Blue is a very common and very old color variation in chickens and is being bred into more and more breeds each year.

 Blue Dutch Bantams are a great choice if you want a friendly little bird that has good mothering instincts and lovely blue feathers.
 They look exactly like a mini version of a stereotypical chicken and lay a lot of small cream eggs.

 8. Blue Jersey Giant

 Blue Jersey Giants are a BIG bird that comes in blue!
-They are originally a meat bird but aren’t as efficient as other meat breeds and therefore less popular.
+They are originally meat birds but aren’t as efficient as other meat breeds and are therefore less popular.